Bognor Regis Civic Society © All Rights Reserved. Terms of Use | Privacy Policy

 This is not the whole story though.
 Arun District Council’s Budget Book for 2011/12 shows the total budgeted figure for Councillors and all their associated support costs to be £766,000.

 So this is what your Councillors are costing you, every year.
 The big question is : is this good value for money, bearing in mind that not so long ago Councillors were pleased to do this without charge, happy to be privileged to serve their community?
-Back Home
+Home

 The background is that in 2008 ASDA applied to Arun District Council for planning permission to build a large store on the Oldlands Farm site, which is just north-east of the ‘Halfords’ roundabout.
 They also offered to provide the infrastructure for a light industrial area there, which would have provided jobs, and also committed to building a 10,000 sq.ft.office building, providing further jobs.